jrisi256/obsidian/joe_shack_home/Academic Papers/apelDeterrentEffectStop2016.md

 1. What component parts constitute the policy?
 I.e., what is actually happening during the administering of the stop and frisk policy which is driving its effects?
 2. Stop & frisk is effective relative to what?
 What's the counterfactual?
 It's hardly ever zero police activity.
 The policy implications are always marginal deterrence -> stop & frisk is *this* much more deterrent relative to *this* baseline.
-3. Are other interventions happening at the same partially or fully responsible for the observed effects instead?
+3. Are other interventions happening at the same time partially or fully responsible for the observed effects instead?
 Author points to the proliferation of public and private surveillance.

 ### Ethical considerations